 Ships operated under long-term charters

 have accounted for more than half of all transport in Holmen for several years.
 Capacity utilisation on the ships is high.
-They are also used to carry recovered paper to Sweden.
 Rail is mainly used for distributing products from Sweden to southern Europe and to a certain extent also for incoming raw materials.
 Trucks are the main mode of transport for saw logs and pulpwood.
 Trucks are also generally the only option for transporting products from the port terminals in Europe to customers.
 The same also applies to distribution over short distances from mills to customers.